BusCops/Pipex/README.md

 ## Known Issues
 If there are any specific limitations or bugs, they can be listed here.
 For example:
 - Limited to two commands.
-- Does not support command-line argument parsing for commands beyond simple strings.

 ---